Time to Update that Silverlight Application

 It is time to move on, and fortunately, there are a wealth of modern development platforms to choose from.
 Although unlike other deprecated development platforms, Silverlight doesn’t leave many options to salvage all of your existing code, but we’ll identify some ways to make a migration less painful.

-At Trailhead, we have worked with many clients to help them migrate their application from Silverlight, and the most common choice is to develop the application with modern web platforms: Angular or React with corresponding REST APIs, typically built with ASP.NET or ASP.NET Core.
+At Trailhead, we have worked with many clients to help them migrate their application from Silverlight, and the most common choice is to develop the application with modern web platforms: Angular or React, often paired with Telerik Kendo UI and built with corresponding REST APIs, typically built with ASP.NET or ASP.NET Core.
 This still gives you a feature-rich user experience with the added benefit of responsive design that can support tablets or mobile phones–something Silverlight was never able to fully offer.

 Even with this approach, it doesn’t require you to throw away all layers of your Silverlight application.
 There are various approaches to upfitting your data services to support web applications so you can retain a good portion of your back-end logic while you replace the front-end with a modern web application.
 If you want to update your back-end services to the latest technologies, such as ASP.NET Core, this could be done all at once, or in phases if time and budget don’t allow for a full rewrite before the Silverlight end-of-life.

 For others, even though their application was built as a desktop web application with Silverlight, it was really best suited as a mobile application.
-In these cases, we often build a cross-platform mobile application (iOS, Android, Windows) using Xamarin Native or Xamarin Forms.
+In these cases, we often build a cross-platform mobile application (iOS, Android, Windows) using Xamarin Native or Xamarin Forms along with Telerik UI for Xamarin.
 Again, you have the capability to upfit your existing data services to work with a new mobile application or build a modern data layer that uses your existing database.